|Best Overall||K9 Advantix||SEE IT||

 - Only lasts 30 days

-This is the best flea and tick spray for dogs because it massages into your pet’s fur and is completely safe to touch once the dog’s coat is dry.
+This is the best flea and tick prevention spray for dogs because it massages into your pet’s fur and is completely safe to touch once the dog’s coat is dry.
 It’s waterproof, so there’s no worry about taking your dog for a swim.
 The treatment is effective against fleas in all life stages, as well as against several types of ticks.
 It can also help control flea allergy dermatitis.
 Frontline spray also comes in home versions to spray on carpets in the house to stop flea infestations once dogs bring the fleas home.

 Why it made the cut: A mild, effective shampoo that kills parasites on contact just got better with the addition of Precor flea growth inhibitor.